xwiki-labs/realtime-handbook/quick-start.md

 You can specify other modules as dependencies where it says `/* DEPENDENCIES */`.
 They will be loaded and provided to your main program where it says `/* MODULES */`.

+As you add to your script, you may want to reload your page and see what difference your changes have made.
+Ideally you should have your console open so you notice if there are errors.

 Let's start with dependencies...

 ```